-Reflections from Tutors
+Reflections from Classroom Mentors

 I think that I probably learned more from the community then they've learned from me.
 I've learned to be culturally competent and to be conscious of the different learning styles.
 My students tell me so many stories about their families that I've actually learned more about their culture through personal narratives then reading a book.
 I've learned about the social struggles that my students and teacher experience, such as unequal distribution of resources, overcrowding of classrooms, and the effect of a lack of personal tutoring on a student.
 From the Linda Vista community, I've also been able to connect my work with larger societal issues that determine the strength of public education.
 This connection has motivated me to focus my work on underprivileged communities while still considering how my privileged USD life can effect the connection I develop with my students that are of an ethnic background. -- Julieta Barrios